Skip to content

 Results

-• The first long-term renovation strategies using specific templates were finalised for 10 local authorities in Romania and Bulgaria, covering three different climate zones, as well as 10 building renovation passports.
+• Renovation strategies and passports: The project developed the first long-term renovation strategies in Romania and Bulgaria, as well as ten renovation passports for buildings.

 More about this project